Helen Jepson: Career

 Helen Jepson had a summer home in Wurtsboro, New York.
 On September 14, 1940 at the request of Wurtsboro Fire Chief Ed Wilkinson, Sr., Helen marched in the Sullivan County Volunteer Fireman's Parade in Monticello as an Honorary Chief of the Wurtsboro Fire Department.

 Jepson's attempt to move into Hollywood was unsuccessful, although it did expose her to wider audiences.
-Her only film role was 1938's unsuccessful The Goldwyn Follies, in which she sang the "Brindisi" from Verdi's La Traviata, Enrico Toselli's "La Serenata", the Gershwins' "Love Walked In", and "Sempre Libera".
+Her only film role was 1938's unsuccessful The Goldwyn Follies, in which she sang the "Brindisi" from Verdi's La Traviata, Enrico Toselli's "La Serenata", the Gershwins' "Love Walked In", and "Sempre Libera", also from Verdi's La Traviata.
 Paramount offered her further work, but as filmed opera never proved successful, the deal never came to fruition.

 Jepson and George Poselle were divorced and she married Walter Dellera, son of Ricardo Dellera, a conductor and voice coach for the Metropolitan Opera.
-Jepson then became a resident of Closter, New Jersey, where she gave music lessons at a studio in her home.
+Jepson then became a resident of Closter, New Jersey, where she gave music lessons at a studio in her home and lectured at the Junior College of Bergen County.

 In later life, Jepson attended Seton Hall University and acquired a degree in speech therapy.
 She worked for the school district in Monmouth County, New Jersey as a speech therapist for children.
 When she retired she and Walter Dellera moved to Bradenton, Florida where she was very active with the Bradenton Opera Guild.